-Table 12.
+Table 15.
 ESM firmware upgrade procedures for new EXP100s

-FSM firmware version of the existing EXP100s ESM firmware version of the new (added) EXP100s Firmware upgrade procedure for ESMs in the new (added) EXP100 EXP100 R1 ESM firmware version 953x or earlier EXP100s EXP100 R1 ESM firmware version 953x or earlier (but a different R1 version than the existing EXP100s) In this case, you have added an EXP100 with R1 ESM firmware version 953x or earlier to an EXP100 drive loop that already contains EXP100s with a different level of R1 ESM firmware version 953x or earlier.
+ESM firmware version of the existing EXP100s ESM firmware version of the new (added) EXP100s Firmware upgrade procedure for ESMs in the new (added) EXP100 EXP100 R1 ESM firmware version 953x or earlier In this case, you have added an EXP100 with R1 ESM firmware version 953x or earlier to an EXP100 drive loop that already contains EXP100s with a different level of R1 ESM firmware version 953x or earlier.
 It is recommended that you upgrade both the controller firmware and ESM firmware to the EXP100 R3 version to enable EXP100 failover capability support.
-Please see Appendix A, "Upgrading R1-level firmware (DS4300 and DS4500 only)," on page 109 for more detailed instructions about the upgrade process.
+Please see Appendix A, "Upgrading R1-level firmware (DS4300 and DS4500 only)," on page 111 for more detailed instructions about the upgrade process.
 If you decide not to upgrade the configuration to EXP100 R3, you still must correct the ESM firmware mismatch, as described in the following steps.
 Important: Perform this ESM firmware upgrade during periods when you are not using the DS4000.
 Schedule downtime for the upgrade.
 If you upgrade the ESM firmware with I/Os, drives might be randomly marked as Failed which will cause the RAID arrays to fail.
-1. In the Subsystem Management window, select Advanced → Download → Environmental (ESM) card firmware.
-When the Download Environmental (ESM) Card Firmware window opens, follow the online help to download the ESM firmware to the EXP expansion enclosure with the new ESM.
+1. In the Subsystem Management window, select Advanced → Download → Environmental (ESM) Card Firmware window opens, follow the online help to download the ESM firmware to the EXP expansion enclosure with the new ESM.
 Note: When you specify the file name of the firmware file to download, you might need to select All Files in the Files of type pull-down menu to display the correct file name for the ESM firmware file.
 If you do, then a warning window opens.
 Click OK when the warning window opens to continue.
-When the ESM firmware download completes, verify that the ESM firmware mismatch error in the Subsystem Management window has been corrected.
+3. When the ESM firmware download completes, verify that the ESM firmware mismatch error in the Subsystem Management window has been corrected.